Edd-Cole/tech-test-practice/README.md

 The bubble sort method starts at the beginning of an unsorted array and 'bubbles up' unsorted values towards the end, iterating through the array until it is completely sorted.
 It does this by comparing adjacent items and swapping them if they are out of order.
 The method continues looping through the array until no swaps occur at which point the array is sorted.

-This method requires multiple iterations through the array and for average and worst cases has quadratic time complexity.
-While simple, it is usually impractical in most situations.
+For example, let's say we have this array to start with:

+[0, 2, 1, 4, 3]

+After one loop it should look like this:

+[0, 1, 2, 3, 4]

+We get here by first comparing 0 with 2, is 0 greater than 2?
+No, so we do nothing and move on.
+Next, is 2 greater than 1?
+Yes, swap 2 and 1's positions in the array.
+Next, is 2 greater than 4 (remember we're on index 3 but still on number 2 because we swapped 2 and 1)?
+No, so keep them the same.
+Last in this loop, is 4 greater than 3?
+Yes, so swap.

+As we have made changes, we would need to loop again to make sure that the array is sorted, or if changes still need to be made.

 ## Task:
-Our goal here is to re create the bubble sort method on an array of numbers.
+Our goal here is to recreate the bubble sort method on an array of numbers.
 BUT, we do not want to mutate the original array or them to have the same memory reference!

 ---

 ## SECTION 2.
 CLASSES:

-This section is to give you a bit more of an understanding around OOP.
-You may not have dealt a lot with classes so this is designed to help you improve your skills with it.
+This section is to give you a better understanding of OOP.
+You may not have dealt a lot with classes in the course so this is designed to help you improve your OOP skills.
 A lot of critical technologies use OOP principles including, C++, C# and Java.

 Getting a bit familiar with it now will save you a lot of hassle if it ever comes up in a tech test.